joejoe02/QuantQuest/Vika2/week2_written_exercise.md

 ### 1. What does it mean for a time series to be *stationary*?
 Why is stationarity important in time series modeling?

+Stationary process is a type of stochastic process (random process) where the statistical properties, like the mean and variance do not change over time.
+Stationarity is a crucial concept in time series analysis because it simplifies modeling and forecasting.
+A stationary time series has statistical properties (mean, variance, autocovariance) that do not vary over time, making it easier to model patterns and predict future values.
+Non-stationary series, which exhibit trends or seasonality, can lead to inaccurate model results.

 ---

 ### 2. What is the difference between **autocovariance** and **autocorrelation**?
 Why is autocorrelation often preferred in practice?